You Absolutely Need Empty Handed Skills to Get Your Gun in the Fight

 Frequently Asked Questions

-Why are empty-handed skills important for gun owners?
+Why are empty-handed skills crucial for gun owners?

-Empty-handed skills are vital because they allow you to create the necessary time and space to safely and effectively draw your firearm in a confrontation.
-Without these skills, you risk being overwhelmed before you can access your weapon.
+Empty-handed skills are vital because they allow you to create the necessary time and space to safely draw your firearm when confronted by an attacker.
+Without these skills, you risk being overwhelmed before you can access your weapon, rendering it ineffective.

 More Self Defense Videos You Might Like